Rangi42/polishedcrystal/README.md

    * Sell evolution stones in Celadon Dept. Store
    * Change in-game trades
    * Battle with Tower Tycoon Palmer as the last battle of every 5th and 10th 7-battle set in the Battle Tower
+   * Battle with Giovanni either in Radio Tower or with Celebi time traveling
    * Cameo battle with Valerie on the Bellchime Trail after the Suicune event (Clefable, Mr. Mime, Wigglytuff, Azumarill, Togekiss, Sylveon) (reward: TM for DazzlinGleam)
    * Battle with [Tsunekazu Ishihara](https://tcrf.net/Pok%C3%A9mon_Red_and_Blue#Deleted_Maps) in the Celadon Mansion dev room (Exeggutor, Porygon-Z, Jolteon, Dugtrio, Lapras, Rhydon)
    * Battle with [Shigeki Morimoto](http://bulbapedia.bulbagarden.net/wiki/Shigeki_Morimoto), Shigeru Miyamoto, and Satoshi Tajiri